shaofengzeng/SuperPoint-Pytorch/README.md

 - MagicPoint, detection repeatability on Hpatches: 0.664
 - SuperPoint, homography estimation correctness on Hpatches: 0.715
 - Some Training Tricks
-a.
-Set better parameter, especially for loss/lambda_loss in *.yaml
+**a**.
+Set better parameter, especially for lambda_d, lambda_loss in *.yaml
-b.
+**b**.
 Remember to remove parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/\*.py
-c.
+**c**.
 It seems that the Batch Normalization will cause the loss not converge (this may be the reason why magicleap didn't use BN), so please try to comment/uncomment the normalization in cnn_heads.py, vgg_backbone.py or the following lines in cnn_heads.py and loss.py,

 ```
 out_norm = torch.norm(out, p=2, dim=1)# Compute the norm.